AlirezaSaadatmand/Random-Color/README.md

-This is a JavaScript project that shows random colors each second and what you can do :
+This is a JavaScript project that shows random colors each second

+What you can do :

 1. STOP and START the loop
 2. SAVE a color and add it to your FAVORITES